Cookizz/AudioTrackMp3Player/README.md

 ## Explanation

+1. Include jlayer library into your project.

+  *jlayer directory in this demo: /app/libs/jl1.0.1.jar*

-1. Create a `Decoder` from jlayer library. (jlayer is an mp3 library for java platform)
+2. Create a `Decoder` from jlayer library. (jlayer is an mp3 library for java platform)

         Decoder mDecoder = new Decoder();

-2. Build an `InputStream` of your mp3 source and feed them into `BitStream`.
+3. Build an `InputStream` of your mp3 source and feed them into `BitStream`.

         InputStream in = new URL("http://icecast.omroep.nl:80/radio1-sb-mp3")
                 .openConnection()
                 .getInputStream();
         Bitstream bitstream = new Bitstream(in);

-3. Create an `AudioTrack` instance.
+4. Create an `AudioTrack` instance.

         final int sampleRate = 44100;
         final int minBufferSize = AudioTrack.getMinBufferSize(sampleRate,